Our Board members

 Alexander James (Jim) Rhynd

 New Zealand Veterinary Clubs Association (NZVCA) representative

 What does your background bring to the job?
 I'm an experienced dairy and beef farmer in Northland, the Chair of the Northern Wairoa Veterinary Club and the farmer representative for the New Zealand Veterinary Clubs Association (NZVCA) on the VPIS Board.

 What do you enjoy about your Board role?
 While I'm not an Assessor, you could say I provide a practical view from a farmer perspective.

 Final word: The services that rural veterinarians provide are essential to a productive and efficient agricultural sector.
 Insuring with VPIS provides a safety net when things go wrong for both farmers and veterinarians working together.

 "I'm the VPIS Chief Executive Officer and am responsible for leading the delivery of VPIS's strategic initiatives, overseeing the day to day business operations, and liaising with the Board and regulators."

 After being introduced to VPIS on my daily commute into Wellington, and joining the team in January 2018, I've quickly found it to be a perfect fit, where I can combine my love for animals and helping people with my unique passions for insurance, risk and analytics.

-I joined the NZVA and VPIS 19 years ago and have developed an in-depth knowledge of the types of claims and stresses that veterinarians face.
+I have worked for VPIS since 2000 and have developed an in-depth knowledge of the types of claims and stresses that veterinarians face.